VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 send.
 The workflow does not contain any business logic, simply logic to determine the next command to send.
 The workflow is implemented as a state machine, so when the workflow responds to an event, it can change its internal state in addition to sending a new command.

+> **MarkusPersona:** It can be difficult for someone new to the code to
+> follow the flow of caommands and events through the system.
+For a
+> discussion of a technique that can help, see the section "Testing" in
+> [Extending and Enhancing the Orders and Registrations Bounded
+> Contexts][j_chapter4].

 The workflow in this bounded context can receive commands as well as subscribe to events.